Propsowicz/csStorage/README.md

 The system maps class entieties to csv files using unique key for each record.

 ## Getting started
-csStorage is a lightweight package that is ready to use just after adding the nuget to your solution.
+csStorage is a lightweight package that is ready to use as soon as you add the nuget to your solution.

 ### Entity
-The first step to use the package is need to create entity that inherits from csEntityBaseModel<T> and select what class property is a key which will be later used to query the data.
+The first step in using the package is to create an entity that inherits from csEntityBaseModel<T> and choose which class property is the key that will be used to query data later.
-To do that, You need to set ```[csKey]``` or ```[csAutoKey]``` attribute to one of properties.
+To do this, set the ```[csKey]``` or ```[csAutoKey]``` attribute to one of the properties.

-- ```csKey``` is attribute which can be used with any type of property, and the choosen property need to exists when creating a record.
+- ```csKey``` is an attribute that can be used with any type of property, and the selected property must exist when creating the record.
-- ```csAutoKey``` is attribute which can be used only with int or Guid types of property and can be automaticly generated during creating a record.
+- ```csAutoKey``` is an attribute that can only be used with int or Guid type properties and can be generated automatically when creating a record.
 ```
     public class Cat : csEntityBaseModel<Cat>
     {